systemslab/popper-paper/main.md

 By using version-control systems, lightweight OS-level virtualization, multi-node orchestration, continuous integration and web-based data visualization, re-executing and validating an experiment becomes practical.
-In particular, we make the case for using Git, Docker, Ansible and Jupyter notebooks, and use Github, Cloudlab, Binder and Travis as our proof-of-concept infrastructure.
+In this paper, we use Git, Docker,
+Ansible, Jupyter notebooks, Github, Cloudlab, Binder, and Travis.

 The rest of the paper is organized as follows. _Section II_ gives an overview of the high-level workflow that a researcher goes through